Bhama Kurup

-Rekhitha R. Kurup, better known by her stage name Bhamaa, is an Indian former actress who predominantly appeared in Malayalam and Kannada-language films.
-She made her cinematic debut in 2007 with the Malayalam film Nivedyam, directed by A. K. Lohithadas and had acted in over 41 films.
+Rekhitha R. Kurup, better known by her stage name Bhamaa, is an Indian actress who predominantly appeared in Malayalam and Kannada-language films.
+She made her cinematic debut in 2007 with the Malayalam film Nivedyam, directed by A. K. Lohithadas and had acted in over 42 films.

 Early life and education

 Bhama is the youngest daughter of Rajendra Kurup & Shylaja.
 She has two elder sisters, Reshmitha R. Kurup and Renjitha R. Kurup.

 Bhama did her schooling at St. Mary's Higher Secondary School, Manarcad and Infant Jesus Bethany Convent Girl's Higher Secondary School, Manarcad.
 She pursued a bachelor's in Sociology by correspondence course.

 Career

 Before she entered into the film industry, she was the host of a show on Surya TV titled Thaali.
 She has also acted in a Christian devotional album.
 Director Lohithadas selected her as her first movie's lead heroine in Nivedyam.
 Her second film was Hareendran Oru Nishkalankan, directed by Vinayan, in which she was cast opposite Manikuttan.
 She paired with Vineeth Sreenivasan in Cycle directed by Johny Antony.

 Bhama said that until 2011, she was getting the same kind of roles in Malayalam.
 She started taking up Kannada film offers, after which she started getting fresh and interesting characters in Malayalam.
 She acted in Sohanlal's Kadhaveedu in which she played the heroine in M. T. Vasudevan Nair's segment, and her character was that of a modern girl, a media person, who is smart and energetic.
 She had a small but significant role in Vinod Vijayan's segment of D Company, Day of Judgement, featuring Fahadh Faasil where she played a psycho and wore no make-up.

 In 2014, she had five Malayalam releases.
 She played a Christian housewife in Rakesh Gopan's 100 Degree Celsius and was seen as a 15-year-old mother in Vinod Mankara's Ottamandaram.
 In her only non-Malayalam release of the year, the Tamil-English biographical film Ramanujan based on the mathematician Srinivasa Ramanujan, she played the role of Janakiammal, Ramanujan's wife.